BahaTanvir/devops-guide-book/src/part-01/chapter-04-resource-crunch.md

 ---

+## What You'll Learn

+Sarah's service crashes during a traffic spike with mysterious OOMKilled errors.
+By the end of this chapter, you'll know how to:

+- Explain the difference between resource *requests* and *limits* in Kubernetes
+- Interpret OOMKilled events and distinguish them from CPU throttling issues
+- Use Prometheus/metrics‑server data (P50/P95) to rightsize resources
+- Configure Horizontal Pod Autoscalers (HPA) for CPU and memory driven scaling
+- Apply QoS classes, limit ranges, and resource quotas to protect cluster stability
+- Design alerts and dashboards that surface resource problems before outages

+---

 ## Sarah's Challenge

 Two weeks after fixing the configuration issues, Sarah was feeling confident.
 The notification service was running smoothly in production, sending emails and push notifications without issues.
 Everything seemed perfect.